ietf-wg-gnap/gnap-resource-servers/draft-ietf-gnap-resource-servers.md

 repeat this process as necessary for calling further RS's.

-# Acknowledgements {#Acknowledgements}

-The editors would like to thank the feedback of the following individuals for their reviews, implementations, and contributions:
-Aaron Parecki,
-Adrian Gropper,
-Andrii Deinega,
-Annabelle Backman,
-Dmitry Barinov,
-Fabien Imbault,
-Florian Helmschmidt,
-George Fletcher,
-Justin Richer,
-Kathleen Moriarty,
-Leif Johansson,
-Mike Varley,
-Nat Sakimura,
-Takahiko Kawasaki,
-Yaron Sheffer.

-Finally, the editors want to acknowledge the immense contributions of Aaron Parecki to the content of this document.
-We thank him for his insight, input, and hard work, without which GNAP would not have grown to what it is.

 # IANA Considerations {#IANA}

 IANA is requested to add values to existing registries and to create 5 registries in the Grant Negotiation and Authorization Protocol registry.